deNBI/bibigrid_clum/readme.md

 Congratulations!
 You have finished BiBiGrid's Hands-on.

 You may want to take a look at the "real" `bibigrid.yml` inside BiBiGrid's repository.
 It has a few more keys.
-Howeve, everything you learned here stays true.
+However, everything you learned here stays true.

 If you would like to deepen your knowledge maybe give BiBiGrid's [Features](https://gitlab.ub.uni-bielefeld.de/bibiserv/bibigrid/bibigrid2/-/blob/main/documentation/markdown/bibigrid_feature_list.md) or the [Software](https://gitlab.ub.uni-bielefeld.de/bibiserv/bibigrid/bibigrid2/-/blob/main/documentation/markdown/bibigrid_software_list.md) used by BiBiGrid a read.

 ### Ansible
 Ansible, an open source community project by Red Hat, enables the idempotent setup of servers - installing software you need and so on.
-Knowing more about Ansible can proof very helpful when handling clusters.
+Knowing more about Ansible can be very helpful when handling clusters.
 You can learn more about Ansible here:
 - [Ansible Workshop Presentation](https://docs.google.com/presentation/d/1W4jVHLT8dB1VsdtxXqtKlMqGbeyEWTQvSHh0WMfWo2c/edit#slide=id.p10)
 - [de.NBI Cloud's Ansible Course](https://gitlab.ub.uni-bielefeld.de/denbi/ansible-course)
 - [Getting started with Ansible](https://docs.ansible.com/ansible/latest/getting_started/index.html)

-### I have an issue
+# I have an issue

-Issues can be created [here](https://gitlab.ub.uni-bielefeld.de/bibiserv/bibigrid/bibigrid2/-/issues).
-However, GitLab only allows users to create issues and since we are running GitLab on `bielefeld.de`, you would need to create a guest account.
-This is of course not a viable long-term solution and we are actively working on solving [this issue](https://gitlab.ub.uni-bielefeld.de/bibiserv/bibigrid/bibigrid2/-/issues/46).
+Issues can be created [here](https://github.com/BiBiServ/bibigrid/issues).